 1.3 NetCDF file coordinates missing or incorrectly assigned

-An instrument’s location in three-dimensional space (latitude, longitude, and depth) is critical for data use and interpretation, and should be provided as coordinates in every NetCDF file generated by the OOI system.
-NetCDF files are currently missing one or all of these coordinates for the following instrument types (note: the pressure coordinate is not expected on instruments connected to a surface buoy, all instruments listed below refer to those deployed sub-surface):
+An instrument’s location in three-dimensional space (latitude, longitude, and depth) is critical for data use/interpretation and should be provided as coordinates in every NetCDF file generated by the OOI system.
+Table 5 highlights instrument types with NetCDF files that are currently missing one or all of these coordinates (note: the pressure coordinate is not expected on instruments connected to a surface buoy, all instruments listed below refer to those deployed sub-surface):

 Table 5.
 Missing coordinates in NetCDF files by instrument type